 Of course, I think you pretty much said the same thing.
 This is just my perhaps slightly altered take on it...

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter seven two one zero as a four place number.
+In the field marked validation number, enter five eight four zero as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved